+Mitigation Area.
 The Platoon Battle Course would be located south of its Alternative 1 location.
 The orientation would be aligned toward the northeast, similar to Alternative 1.
-The Field Firing Range would be located east of Broadway and oriented to the northeast within the SDZ extending over the ocean.
+The Field Firing Range surface danger zone (SDZ) would extend over the ocean.

-Alternative 3 configuration is notably different from Alternatives 1 and 2 due to three of the ranges being sited south of 86th Street and north of West Field.
-These three ranges are the Field Firing Range, Automated Combat Pistol/Military Police Firearms Qualification Course and the Rifle Known Distance Range.
+Alternative 3 configuration is notably different from Alternatives 1 and 2 due to three of the ranges being sited south of 90th Avenue and north of West Field.
+These three ranges are the Field Firing Range, Combat Pistol/Multipurpose Firearms Qualification Course and the Rifle KD Range.
 All three ranges are sited along the southern Military Lease Area boundary and aligned generally to the north.
 None of these range footprints is within the FAA Mitigation Area.
 None of the SDZs under Alternative 3 extend into the ocean.